Everything you need to know about Squirting Orgasms

 Squirting is a type of orgasm.
 So, before you go ahead and learn how to make yourself (and/or someone else) squirt, it’s first important to understand what an orgasm is and how to feel it in your body.

-Here are my top 3 Elements of Squirting Orgasms to understand:
+Here are the top 3 elements that contribute to Squirting Orgasms

 - Female Physiology